Knowledge argument: Acquaintance hypothesis

+The acquaintance analysis argues that Mary is able to learn something new without obtaining accurate knowledge.
+Due to his dissatisfaction with the ability hypothesis, Earl Conee presents another variant.
+Conee's acquaintance hypothesis describes a third category of knowledge "by acquaintance of an experience".

 Tye also defends a version of the acquaintance hypothesis that he compares to Conee's, though he clarifies that acquaintance with a color should not be equated to applying a concept to one's color experience.

 In Conee's account, one can come to know (be acquainted with) a phenomenal quality only by experiencing it, but not by knowing facts about it as Mary did.
 This is different from other physical objects of knowledge: one comes to know a city, for example, simply by knowing facts about it.
+For example: A person may know facts about Sydney, Australia, but they won't actually be acquainted with it until they have been there in person.
 Gertler uses this disparity to oppose Conee's account: a dualist who posits the existence of qualia has a way of explaining it, with reference to qualia as different entities than physical objects; while Conee describes the disparity, Gertler argues that his physicalist account does nothing to explain it.

+The old fact/new guise analysis

+The response to the knowledge argument depends on whether we can accurately capture the new type of knowledge Mary gains when she leaves the room.
+Those who propose the ability analysis and the acquaintance analysis both agree that Mary learns something new, but they differ on whether this new knowledge can be reduced to factual knowledge or whether it requires direct experience.
+Another analysis, called the old fact/new guise analysis, denies that Mary learns something new at all.
+Instead, it suggests that Mary gains a new understanding of an old fact in a different way.
+This analysis depends on the idea that there are many ways to express the same fact.
+For example, the fact that Bruce Wayne is 6'2" tall can also be expressed as "Batman is 6'2" tall" or "Bruce Wayne mesure 1.8796 mètres" in French.
+Proponents of the old fact/new guise analysis argue that Mary gains a new understanding of an old fact through the acquisition of a phenomenal concept of red.
+They believe that Mary is now able to express an old fact about the sensation of red in a new way.
+However, whether this analysis is successful in responding to the knowledge argument depends on how phenomenal concepts are defined in a way that is compatible with physicalism.

 The neural basis of qualia

 V.S.
 Ramachandran and Edward Hubbard of the Center for Brain and Cognition at UCSD argue that Mary might do one of three things upon seeing a red apple for the first time: